 The problem is that these solutions will take time – decades – to reach the scale and efficacy needed to combat climate change and stop global heating.

 We simply do not have decades and we need to stem the flow of carbon dioxide into the atmosphere before we reach the rapidly approaching threshold at which we can’t turn back.

 So, what is the solution?
 Carbon capture companies are leading the way in the race against climate change and global heating.

 We partnered with Net Zero Insights, the most comprehensive database of innovations in climate technology, to identify the very best carbon capture companies and learn more about how they’re capturing carbon from the atmosphere.

 They’re developing and deploying new, scalable, carbon capture technology that will enable us to stop the flow of carbon into the atmosphere and even remove the historical carbon dioxide that we’ve already emitted.

-Today, we’re looking at carbon capture, utilization, and storage (CCUS) technology and seven of the best carbon capture companies that are leading the way towards achieving our climate goals.
+Today, we’re looking at carbon capture, utilization, and storage (CCUS) technology and some of the best carbon capture companies that are leading the way towards achieving our climate goals.

 Let’s dive right in!

 - 1 What is Carbon Capture, Utilization, and Storage?